-Proposed Multiple Species Habitat Conservation Plan
+Multiple Species Habitat Conservation Plan

-For further information on the MSHCP please see the Multipurpose Open Space Element of the General Plan.
 Regional resource planning to protect individual species such as the Stephens Kangaroo Rat has occurred in Riverside County for many years.
 Privately owned reserves and publicly owned land have served as habitat for many different species.
 This method of land and wildlife preservation proved to be piecemeal and disjointed, resulting in islands of reserve land without corridors for species migration and access.
-To address these issues of wildlife health and habitat sustainability, the proposed Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP) has been was developed by the County of Riverside.
-This Plan has been and adopted by the County of Riverside and, as of October 7, 2003, awaits approval by other plan participants in 2003-jurisdictions. and issuance of pPermits were issued by the

-Wildlife Agencies in 2004.
+To address these issues of wildlife health and habitat sustainability, the Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP) was developed by the County of Riverside and adopted by the County of Riverside and other plan participants in 2003.
+Permits were issued by the Wildlife Agencies in 2004.
 The MSHCP comprises a reserve system that encompasses core habitats, habitat linkages, and wildlife corridors outside of existing reserve areas and existing private and public reserve lands into a single comprehensive plan that can accommodate the needs of species and habitat in the present and future.